Sakawat-Sakib/Learnigs/JavaScript/Functions/README.txt

 - every
 - includes
 - findindex
-- sort (see video if you forget.
-It is not present in the code)
+- sort (It is not present in the code)
 - split
 - slice
 - push
 - pop
 - toString (convert anything into string specially number, date)
+- startsWith (It is not present in the code)